 What Is an Ad Server?
 Exploring the Key Role and Function of Ad Servers in Digital Advertising

-Technology has undoubtedly shaped and changed how we advertise these days, and it is no wonder that increasingly more businesses turn to digital advertising to increase their revenue and success.
+Technology has undoubtedly shaped and changed how we advertise these days, and it is no wonder that, increasingly, more businesses turn to digital advertising to increase their revenue and success.
 The digital advertising industry provides innovative technology that can shorten the sales funnel and bring conversions more easily and quickly.

 When it comes to digital advertising, hundreds, if not thousands, of platforms were built to help marketers deliver ads on various channels.
 However, one of the first types of platforms built for digital advertising is represented by ad servers.
 And even though the ad server is an older concept, it still is one of the most important parts of the digital advertising process.
-Ad servers are like the butter that can stick 2 slices of bread together – without ad servers; other platforms cannot communicate the same.
+Ad servers are like butter that can stick two slices of bread together – without ad servers; other platforms cannot communicate the same.